GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programming is a little bit like the army.
-Now that I'm out, it's neat to have had the experience.
+Good code is short, simple, and symmetrical - the challenge is figuring out how to get there.

-~ Wayne Ratliff
+~ Sean Parent
 <pre>

 </pre>